CloudLabs-MOC/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_03b-Manage_Azure_Resources_by_Using_ARM_Templates.md

     ![image](../media/az104-mod3-image18.png)

-1. Provide the below details to create the storage account and click on **Create**.
+1. Provide the details below to create the storage account and click on **Create**.

-    >**Note:** As you work with the Cloud Shell a storage account and file share is required.
+    >**Note:** As you work with the Cloud Shell, a storage account and file share are required.

     | Settings | Values |
     |  -- | -- |